-In late 2019, EA confirmed that Apex Legends Mobile could be released around the end of 2020.
-That release date has now been pushed back further, but EA has said that development in underway and it'll be coming to mobile in the future.
+In late 2019, EA initially confirmed that Apex Legends Mobile could be released around the end of 2020 – and while that release date was pushed back further, studio Respawn finally announced that beta tests will begin in Q2 2021 in certain regions and roll out globally.

-In addition we don't know whether the developers will opt to use the 'standard' controls shooting games use on mobile phones, or possibly try out some new features like Call of Duty: Mobile did with its automatic aim-down-sights.
+Respawn hasn't clarified how Apex Legends will differ from the base game, but we expect them to explain later how it's been adapted to preserve the battle royale shooter gameplay to smartphone screens.
+We also don't know whether the developers will opt to use the 'standard' controls shooting games use on mobile phones, or possibly try out some new features like Call of Duty: Mobile did with its automatic aim-down-sights.

 To help you understand what Apex Legends Mobile is shaping up to be before its release, we've compiled everything you need to know as well as a wish-list of what we'd like to see in Apex Legends mobile.